Hackathon-Team-404/GuideSense/README.md

 # GuideSense
+## Won the 1st Place at the Qualcomm x Microsoft x Northeastern University On-Device AI Hackathon

 Introducing GuidenSense, sensing obstacles, speaking solutions - your personal navigation companion.
 It features **wheelchair navigation assistant** that uses computer vision and voice control to provide real-time guidance and feedback.
 It leverages **YOLO** for object detection and a **voice interface** for activation and control.